 Whether or not the new desktop JP-08 boutique synthesizer is a real substitute, remains to be seen.
 The toothpick-sized faders are a strong indication of the current Toys’R’Us-synthesizer-culture.
 So, using such an instrument (if you want to call it that) in a studio is – at least to us – No-Go.

-Those of you on the look out for affordable vintage Roland sounds, reminiscent of the Jupiter-8, should keep a lookout for a Roland Juno-60.
+Those of you on the look out for the real vintage Roland sound, reminiscent of the Jupiter-8, should keep a lookout for a Roland Juno-60.
 Thanks to its integrated stereo-chorus and sub-oscillator, the Juno sounds full and warm, similar to the Jupiter-8.
 In terms of arpeggio- and sequencer-pattern-sounds, standard lead-lines, warm organ-sounds and soft strings, the Juno-60 delivers just about everything we associate with that classical Vintage Roland Sound.
+Highly recommendable.

 Nevertheless, the Jupiter-8 – the grand master of synth-pop – is still one of the brightest stars in synthesizer heaven.
 Several aspects characterize it as a flagship synth: The extremely high craftsmanship (resulting in top reliability), its well-balanced and timeless design, its powerful (if somewhat steril) analog sound.